bhagyashriyogeshpatil/TicTacToe/README.md

 * [Github](https://github.com/) - To save and store the files for the website.

 * [GitPod](https://gitpod.io/) - IDE used to create the site.

+* [Coolors](https://coolors.co/) - Used for the selection of background and text colors.

 * [Google Fonts](https://fonts.google.com/) - To import the fonts used on the website.